Truck Drivers Misclassified as Independent Contractors: Who’s Affected?

 California Independent Contractor Truck Driver Ruling

-The California Labor Commissioner’s Office said in a January 2019 ruling that 19 California trucking companies were guilty of wage violations and owed its port truck drivers for unpaid wages and unreimbursed expenses.
+The California Labor Commissioner’s Office said in the January 2019 ruling that 19 California trucking companies were guilty of wage violations and owed its port truck drivers for unpaid wages and unreimbursed expenses.

 In addition, the Labor Commissioner’s Office said that any retailers or companies that hires the truck companies on the list shares legal responsibility for any wage violations.